-What attendance and engagement requirements will apply to students?
+What attendance and engagement requirements apply to students?

-The school will continue to value full engagement from our students, all of whom, whether participating in person or remotely, will be asked to fulfill the school’s expectations regarding attendance.
+The school continues to value full engagement from our students, all of whom, whether participating in person or remotely, are asked to fulfill the school’s expectations regarding attendance.
 Attendance expectations for remote students are as follows: